-Cinegy Air Cloud Pack Now Available on Microsoft Azure
+Cinegy Air Cloud Pack now available on Microsoft Azure

-Air Pro consists of a control panel and playout engine.
-The control panel features an interface for control of one or more playout channels connected via TCP/IP.
-The Cinegy Air Pro playout engine executes the playlist provided to it and renders video and audio to air.
+The Cinegy Air Cloud Pack includes Cinegy Air PRO Bundle with Cinegy Multiviewer.
+Cinegy Air PRO consists of a control panel and playout engine.
+The control panel is a state-of-the-art interface for control of one or more playout channels connected via TCP/IP.
+The Cinegy Air PRO playout engine executes the playlist provided to it and renders video and audio to air.

-The Cinegy Multiviewer enables broadcasters and production houses to receive RTP/UDP streams via Ethernet and locally or remotely monitor those streams.
-An analysis and alert system is also available that detects signal problems as they occur.
+Cinegy Multiviewer enables broadcasters and production houses to receive RTP/UDP streams via Ethernet and locally or remotely monitor those streams.
+It also features a robust analysis and alert system that detects signal problems as they occur.

-The Cinegy Air Cloud Pack is now available on the Microsoft Azure marketplace.
+Cinegy Co-owner and Managing Director Jan Weigner said, “We very much wanted to make our software products readily available as broadly as possible to ensure the maximum benefit from them can be derived, and Microsoft Azure offers the freedom to build and deploy wherever a customer wants, using the tools, applications and frameworks they choose.
+This addition of Cinegy Air Cloud Pack to Azure Marketplace is very welcome news for all Cinegy software users - current and prospective.
+In addition to Azure being a highly economic approach to playout, its global scale is matched only by its flexibility.
+The future of playout is now the present.”

+A core value of using Cinegy software as a cloud-based service is that users only pay for what they need, when they need it, which means there is no upfront investment.
+When the need for increased system capacity arises, those requirements can be rapidly addressed and far more accurately planned for and budgeted.

 The latest product and technology information